What do the lights mean?

 Action: Clear the data and free up the Embrace memory by making sure that the Bluetooth on your phone is enabled and that your Embrace watch is connected (“Everything is OK” status on the Alert App).
 Keep the two devices close to each other and data will be automatically transferred from your Embrace watch to your smartphone.

-Tip: Ensure that alerts will be sent to your caregivers by keeping your Embrace watch and smartphone connected.
+Tip: Even if your Embrace memory is full, it still has the capability to detect possible generalized tonic-clonic seizures.
+This is a safety feature of Embrace.
+Ensure that alerts will be sent to your caregivers by keeping your Embrace watch and smartphone connected.

 Congratulations, you’re now an Embrace LED Jedi!
 Keep in mind that the Embrace LED Lights Guide is also readily available in your Alert App whenever you have uncertainties.
 Know what the lights mean, and you’ll know what you need to do to ensure that Embrace is working.